LenHu404/primaWS2021/README.md

 Repository for the module "Prototyping interactive media-applications and games" at Furtwangen University

 ## Abgabe: Forest Run
-Play it on Github-Pages: <a href="https://lenhu404.github.io/primaWS2021/projects/ForestRun/index.html"> Lets run! </a>
+Play it on Github-Pages: <a href="https://lenhu404.github.io/primaWS2021/projects/ForestRun/index.html" target="_blank"> Lets run! </a>

-Link to the code: <a href="https://github.com/LenHu404/primaWS2021/tree/main/projects/ForestRun/Script/Source"> Lets see! </a>
+Link to the code: <a href="https://github.com/LenHu404/primaWS2021/tree/main/projects/ForestRun/Script/Source" target="_blank"> Lets see! </a>

-Link to old design document: <a href="https://1drv.ms/w/s!Apkox7XXqmWhhNJ-6gFDYS_fZ34s_A?e=nuOxXg"> here </a>
+Link to old design document: <a href="https://1drv.ms/w/s!Apkox7XXqmWhhNJ-6gFDYS_fZ34s_A?e=nuOxXg" target="_blank"> here </a>

 ### Controlls